 The Company is committed to maintaining a Board with members from a variety of backgrounds to promote diverse, independent thinking.
 Diversity considerations are an important part of the director search process, and the Company believes that continually enhancing the makeup of the Board is important.
-Currently, the board has 25% gender diversity, with both women also chairing a Committee.
-Out of eight directors, seven are independent, with 100% independence on key committees.
-The Company actively refreshes the Board to ensure the directors collectively have the optimal mix of diverse skills and experiences to effectively oversee the business as it evolves.
-Our most recent addition in 2019 was Peter Carlson.
-Mr. Carlson brings over thirty years of accounting and audit experience and is the former Executive Vice President and COO of Brighthouse Financial.
-In December 2019, Mr. Carlson joined MiMedx Group, an industry leader in advanced wound care and an emerging therapeutic biologics company, and became its Chief Financial Officer in March 2020.
+Currently, the board has 29% gender diversity, with both women also chairing a Committee.
+Out of seven directors, six are independent, with 100% independence on key committees.
+The Company actively refreshes the Board to ensure the directors collectively have the optimal mix of diverse skills and experience to effectively oversee the business as it evolves.